STEMSight-Project/PIM/README.md

 ## 🧠 Project Description

-**STEMSight PIM** (Posture Intelligence Monitoring) is a **real-time AI application** designed to detect and classify abnormal postures and involuntary movements from live video streams.
+**STEMSight PIM** is a **real-time AI application** designed to detect and classify abnormal postures and involuntary movements from live video streams.
 Using camera modules on Raspberry Pi 4 edge devices, the system analyzes patient movement through MediaPipe pose estimation and custom PyTorch neural networks.

 The application was developed to assist **healthcare providers and first responders** by automatically identifying potential neurological distress during **patient transport in ambulances**.
 It delivers instant visual feedback and alerts through a **Next.js dashboard**, allowing remote clinicians to monitor multiple live camera feeds securely and efficiently.